juntao/arenztopia/content/Living.md

 Pilot ($$) is a very popular job in Arenztopia.
 It requires much training but pays an average of 200,000 Arenzos per year, enough to live in a luxury neighborhood.
 If you like flying and are interested in how planes work, then you can sign up for beginner pilot academy at [apa.az](apa.az).

-Dripping Cone Employee ($$$) is a very sought-after job.
-It requires a medium amount of training just, how to clean the ice cream machine, how to talk to customers and other basics.
-It pays 400,000 Arenzos a year.
-If you like ice cream, talking to people an much more, sign up at [DC.com](DC.com)
+Dripping Cone Employee ($$) is a very sought-after job.
+It requires a medium amount of training: just how to clean the ice cream machine, how to talk to customers and other basics.
+It pays up to 250,000 Arenzos a year.
+If you like ice cream and talking to people, sign up at [signup.drippingcone.com](signup.drippingcone.com).

 Teacher ($$$) is a very respected job.
-Unlike in many countries, teachers in Arenztopia are well paid.
-700,000 a year on average.
-It does require a few years of college and 1 year of teacher shadowing.
-You will follow a teacher and help him/her around the class.
-You can sign up at [TeachAZ.com](teach.com)
+Unlike in many countries, teachers in Arenztopia are well paid at 400,000 a year on average.
+It does require a master's degree in college and 1 year of teacher shadowing.
+If you like teaching children and interacting with other people, sign up at [abe.az](abe.az) for public schools or [acps.org](acps.org)

 ## Food and Groceries

+There are many places to get food and groceries in Arenztopia.
+Here are some of the best.

+HEB ($) HEB is a supermarket.
+They offer quick service, low prices, and quality food.
+Nearly every neighborhood in Arenztopia has easy access to an HEB.
+Visit their website at [heb.com](heb.com).